Chen-speculation/Chen-speculation/README.md

 <div align="center">
       - 🔭 I’m currently working in Antgroup/OceanBase
       - 🌱 I’m currently learning CloudNative&AI and anything about it
-      - 💬 Ask me about Kubeblocks or Kubenertes
       - 📫 How to reach me: my email chenspeculation@foxmail.com
 </div>